WithPrecedent/simplify/README.md

 ![](visuals/shap_summary.png.png?raw=true)
 ![](visuals/shap_interactions.png.png?raw=true)

-New examples will be added showing different models and the Farmer subpackage in the near future.
+New examples will be added showing different models and the Wrangler subpackage in the near future.